Rohrabacher–Farr amendment: Legislative history

-Initially introduced by Rep. Hinchey in 2001, the amendment was withdrawn before it could be brought to a vote.
-In 2003, Hinchey joined with Rep. Dana Rohrabacher to introduce the amendment, leading to a 152–273 defeat the first time the amendment was voted on.
+First introduced by Rep. Hinchey in 2001, the amendment was withdrawn before it could be brought to a vote.
+In 2003, Hinchey joined with Rep. Dana Rohrabacher to re-introduce the amendment, leading to a 152–273 defeat the first time the amendment was voted on.
 The Hinchey–Rohrabacher amendment failed five more times over the next decade, until it passed the House (as the Rohrabacher–Farr amendment) by a 219–189 vote on May 30, 2014, as an attachment to the Commerce, Justice, and Science Appropriations bill for fiscal year 2015.
 The amendment was then introduced in the Senate by Sens.
 Rand Paul and Cory Booker on June 18, but was not allowed a vote.
 In December, however, the amendment was inserted into the $1.1 trillion "cromnibus" spending bill during final negotiations, and the bill was signed into law by President Obama on December 16, 2014.

 The Rohrabacher–Farr amendment passed the House for a second time on June 3, 2015, by a 242–186 margin.
 It was voted on by members of the Senate for the first time on June 11, 2015, winning approval in a 21–9 Senate Appropriations Committee vote led by sponsor Barbara Mikulski.
 The amendment remained in the FY 2016 omnibus appropriations bill that was signed into law by President Obama on December 18, 2015.

 The Rohrabacher–Farr amendment was not voted on by the House in 2016, but did pass the Senate Appropriations Committee for a second time on April 21, 2016, by a 21–8 vote.
 The amendment was later renewed through a pair of spending bills signed into law on September 29 and December 10, and again for an additional week on April 28, 2017.

-On May 5, 2017, the Rohrabacher–Farr amendment was renewed until September 30, 2017, as part of a $1 trillion spending bill signed into law by President Trump.
+On May 5, 2017, the Rohrabacher–Farr amendment was renewed through September 30, 2017, as part of a $1 trillion spending bill signed into law by President Trump.
 In regards to the medical cannabis provision, Trump added a signing statement that read: "Division B, section 537 provides that the Department of Justice may not use any funds to prevent implementation of medical marijuana laws by various States and territories.
 I will treat this provision consistently with my constitutional responsibility to take care that the laws be faithfully executed."
 Days before the spending bill was signed into law, Attorney General Jeff Sessions wrote to congressional leaders urging that the Rohrabacher–Farr amendment not be renewed.